IBM/charts/CONTRIBUTING.md

 To contribute a chart:
  - Create your own fork of this repository.
  - Ensure that your chart meets the required standards for contributions, as described in [GUIDELINES.md](https://github.com/IBM/charts/blob/master/GUIDELINES.md).
+ - OPTIONAL: If you are trying to achieve CloudPak status for your chart, also ensure the chart meets these additional requirements: [CLOUDPAK.md](https://github.com/IBM/charts/blob/master/CLOUDPAK.md)
  - Add your chart source to the `community` directory.
  - Add a `.tgz` archive of your chart (created using `helm package`) to the `repo/community` directory.
  - Be sure to include your developer sign-off (described below) in your commit message.